pulak09/NeuRoRA/README.md

 To generate synthetic data for NeuRoRA, run the following scripts in order
 * `Example_generate_data_pytourch.m`
-** This will generate the view-graphs and can directly fed to CleanNet for Training and Evaluatuion
+** This will generate the view-graphs and can directly fed to CleanNet for Training and Evaluatuion ** Note that you need to execute the code twice to generate separate training and testing datasets
 * `Outlier_detect_initialization.m`
 ** It requires output of CleanNet to generate data for FineNet.
 ** It does so by generating an initial solution of absolute pose from the cleaned graph.